Talk to a Professional Online Notary Today

 What Do You Need for an Online Notary Appointment?

-To prepare for your online notary appointment, here’s what you’ll need:
+To prepare for your remote online notary appointment, here’s what you’ll need:

 - Audio-visual equipment — Webcams, high-speed internet, and a computer, tablet, or smartphone with two-way audio is a must